The chief marketing officer role must require an understanding of technology.

 What is MARTECH stand for?

-MarTech, otherwise known as†Marketing Technology, is the word for the software and tech tools marketers use to plan, execute, and measure marketing campaigns.
+MarTech, or Marketing Technology, is the software and tech tools marketers use to plan, execute, and measure marketing campaigns.